dfuentes87/linux-sysadmin-questions/README.md

 These questions are not meant to be a list of arbitrary facts, such as port numbers that you'll maybe deal with once a year, situations or commands that are rarely encountered, or issues specific to a certain application.
 Instead, these are geared towards real world situations that are common and good to know in general, however not knowing all these do not mean you are not a good Linux SysAdmin.

-:heavy_check_mark: The answers are only **examples** and do not exhaust the whole topic.
+:heavy_check_mark: Some answers are only examples and do not exhaust the whole topic.
 Most of them contains useful resources for a deeper understanding.

 :traffic_light: If you find something which doesn't make sense, or something doesn't seem right, **please make a pull request** and please add valid and well-reasoned explanations about your changes or comments.